chamaeleonidae/api/docs/concepts/custom-triggers.md

 # Custom Triggers

-**Custom Triggers introduces a powerful mechanism for triggering and displaying steps using short code snippets.
-By providing a function or a promise as the trigger, it can dynamically evaluate any desired logic or asynchronous operations to determine whether the step should be triggered and shown.**
+**Custom trigger allows users to create highly customizable and responsive experiences within the system.
+Using custom logic or leveraging promises to perform complex operations and dynamically control the visibility of experiences based on real-time data, user interactions, or external events.**

 ---